 If you have an older pacemaker that is not MRI-conditional, Dr. Flamm would not routinely recommend an MRI scan.
 However, more data has become available illustrating that even patients with MRI-conditional devices may have MRI scans under carefully supervised conditions.

 During MRI, electricity applied to the magnet creates an alternating magnetic field.
 If you placed a wire within that alternating magnetic field, it could generate current and heat up.

 For pacemakers and defibrillators, metal “leads” that are similar to wires are implanted in the body and the heart muscle.
 Leads that come within the MRI scanner’s alternating magnetic field can generate electricity, or heat up, while touching your heart.

-“It’s important and helpful to have this available because that gives us all the important information we need on whether we can perform an MRI scan safely,” Dr. Flamm says.
+“It’s important and helpful to have this available because that gives us all the important information we need on whether, and how we can perform an MRI scan safely,” Dr. Flamm says.